Davis-B-Allen/phantomCardGen/README.md

 * `bleed` includes a margin around the card
 * `nobleed` includes no margin

-The script assumes there will be a .tsv file in the input folder named **cardsTabDelim.tsv**
+The script assumes there will be a .tsv file in the **input** folder named **cardsTabDelim.tsv**.
+Make sure you place a file so named in that **input** folder (input/cardsTabDelim.tsv).
+This file should contain all the card data you're intending to generate card images from.

 This tab-separated data source must have the following columns:
 * **Topic** : Lens name of the card